alloc/wana/README.md

 The `auto` function accepts a config object:

+  - `sync?: boolean`
   - `onError?: (this: Auto, error: Error) => void`
-  - `delay?: number | boolean`

-When `delay === true`, reactions are batched using the [microtask queue](https://javascript.info/microtask-queue).
-This is the default behavior.
+By default, reactions are batched using the [microtask queue](https://javascript.info/microtask-queue).
+When `sync` is true, batching is skipped entirely.

-When `delay > 0`, reactions are batched using `setTimeout`.

 By default, `auto` errors are rethrown.
-When `delay <= 0`, reactions are synchronous, so the stack trace will show you which observable was changed before the error.

-You should always provide an `onError` callback when `sync` is **not** true.
-Otherwise, an unhandled promise rejection is imminent.
+To customize error handling, provide an `onError` callback.

 ```ts
 auto(effect, {